Authentication

 401.

 Multiple active keys per account are supported.
-Tag them by environment (prod, staging, ci) in the dashboard.
+You can tag them by environment (prod, staging, ci) in the dashboard, but tags are organizational only — all keys hit the same production api.warpweb.ai regardless of tag.
+There is no separate staging endpoint in V1.

 Rate limits